ptct-secret-recipes-3/back-end/README.md

       - `checkRecipeId` returns a status 404 with a `{ message: "recipe not found" }` if `req.params.id` does not exist in the database

-      - `checkTitleNameUnique` returns a status 400 with a `{ message: "That recipe has already been added!" }` if the `req.body.name` already exists in the database
+      - `checkTitleNameUnique` returns a status 400 with a `{ message: "That recipe has already been added!" }` if the `req.body.title` already exists in the database

   *Login & Register Functions*